Cannabis Detox & Withdrawal

 Is a Detox Enough to Tackle Cannabis Addiction?

 Rehab, therapy, and involvement in aftercare services, such as support groups and fellowship groups, will be your trusty companion during your recovery.
-Lifelong recovery is possible with a cannabis rehabilitation programme which, at the Providence Projects, is personalised and focuses on your intimate relationship with the substance and no one else’s.

 To help you resist future temptations, we will work with you to create effective coping skills.
 You need to learn how to approach triggers to avoid relapsing, which will help you to stay sober in the future.
-To fully conquer addiction, rehabilitation and continued aftercare are key ingredients.